Fundamental Relations as the Leading Order in Nonlinear Thermoelectric Responses with Time-Reversal Symmetry: Model and Discussions

 where $v$ is the Dirac velocity, $k_{\pm}=k_x \pm i k_y= k e^{i\theta_k}$, $\sigma_{x,y,z}$ are the Pauli matrixes, and the parameter $\lambda$ serves as a quantitative descriptor for the magnitude of hexagonal warping in the electronic structure.
 The energy dispersion is $\varepsilon _{\pm,k} =\pm\sqrt{ k^{2} v^{2} + k^{6} \lambda ^{2} \cos^{2}( 3\theta_k ) }$.
 In addition, the Berry curvature linearly in the warping strength $\lambda$ is $\Omega _{k_z}\approx \frac{\lambda }{v}\cos(3\theta _{k}) +O\left( \lambda ^{2}\right)$.

-\CV In principle, we need to distinguish whether the nonlinear current originates from the Berry curvature dipole, quantum metric, or extrinsic contributions (sj, sk, or other mixing terms), based on criteria such as crystal symmetry, scaling law, or other means.
+In principle, we need to distinguish whether the nonlinear current originates from the Berry curvature dipole, quantum metric, or extrinsic contributions (sj, sk, or other mixing terms), based on criteria such as crystal symmetry, scaling law, or other means.
 Nonetheless, within the framework of our model, it should be noted that the $\tau$-independent contribution arising from quantum metric \cite{Gao2025,Liu2024a,Yu2025} is strictly forbidden due to the $\mathcal P$-broken but with TRS.
-Meanwhile, \CIV \ due to the $C_{3v}$ symmetry, the second-order intrinsic effect induced by the BCD vanishes and only the two extrinsic contributions from impurity scattering exists \cite{Sodemann2015,Du2021}.
-To be specific, the independent nonzero elements are \CV only \CIV those of the $\sigma_{xxy} = \sigma_{xyx} = \sigma_{yxx} = - \sigma_{yyy}$ \cite{Du2021}.
+Meanwhile, \ due to the $C_{3v}$ symmetry, the second-order intrinsic effect induced by the BCD vanishes and only the two extrinsic contributions from impurity scattering exists \cite{Sodemann2015,Du2021}.
+To be specific, the independent nonzero elements are only those of the $\sigma_{xxy} = \sigma_{xyx} = \sigma_{yxx} = - \sigma_{yyy}$ \cite{Du2021}. \CV In particular, electric frequency doubling has already been observed on Bi$_2$Se$_3$ surfaces under zero magnetic field, where an extrinsic mechanism is expected to dominate \cite{He2021}, demonstrating that the present model is directly connected to experimentally relevant real materials.\CIV

+For the present Hamiltonian, the absence of momentum dependence in a $\delta$-correlated random potential results in the vanishing of $w_{k'k}^{(A)}$, implying that such impurities make no skew scattering contribution to the second-order response \cite{Isobe2020}.
+This issue can be circumvented by considering the screened Coulomb impurities \cite{He2021,Makushko2024,Isobe2020,Lu2024} that are randomly dispersed within the sample.